Twisted Conjugacy in Direct Products of Groups: Direct Products of Virtually Free Groups

 Since automorphisms preserve order and normality, \(N_{0}\) is characteristic.

 Now, if \(N / N_{0}\) is a finite normal subgroup of \(G / N_{0}\), then \(N\) is a finite normal subgroup of \(G\) containing \(N_{0}\).
 Therefore, \(N = N_{0}\).

-For the centre of \(G / N_{0}\), note that the (non-abelian) free subgroup \(F\) of \(G\) projects injectively down to \(G / N_{0}\).
-Therefore, \(G / N_{0}\) is non-elementary virtually free, hence has finite centre.
-Since the centre is normal, we conclude that \(Z(G / N_{0}) = 1\). \end{proof}
+For the center of \(G / N_{0}\), note that the (non-abelian) free subgroup \(F\) of \(G\) projects injectively down to \(G / N_{0}\).
+Therefore, \(G / N_{0}\) is non-elementary virtually free, hence has finite center.
+Since the center is normal, we conclude that \(Z(G / N_{0}) = 1\). \end{proof}

 \begin{lemma} Let \(G_{1}, \ldots, G_{n}\) be non-elementary virtually free groups.
 Let \(N_{1}, \ldots, N_{n}\) be their respective maximal normal finite subgroups.
 Then \(N := \Times\limits_{i = 1}^{n}N_{i}\) is characteristic in \(G := \Times\limits_{i = 1}^{n} G_{i}\). \end{lemma} \begin{proof} Let \(\phi \in \Aut(G)\) and \(g = (g_{1}, \ldots, g_{n}) \in \phi(N)\).
 Let \(\pi_{j}: G \to G_{j}\) be the projection.
 Then \(\pi_{j}(\phi(N))\) is a finite normal subgroup of \(G_{j}\), therefore \(g_{j} \in \pi_{j}(\phi(N)) \leq N_{j}\).
 This holds for all \(j \in \{1, \ldots, n\}\), implying that \(g \in N\). \end{proof}